 (Wedding photographer: Stephen Evans)

 Has it really been ten years in the making?
 This interview from September 2007 suggests not.
-In that I talk instead about wanting to write a vehicle for myself about a homeless wedding planner.
-What I realised soon afterwards however was that if I was actually going to write that then I'd have to research wedding planning, and I wasn't very interested in researching wedding planning, so I decided to go instead for this sort of cosmic, science-fiction fantasy- You know "Doctor Who"?
+Back then I appear to be contemplating a vehicle for myself about a homeless wedding planner, but what I realised soon afterwards was that if I wrote that then I would have to research wedding-planning, and I wasn't very interested in researching wedding planning so went instead for this sort of cosmic/science-fiction/fantasy...
+You know "Doctor Who"?
 That.

 Beautiful pic for the Radio Times by Thomas Flintham

-Of course it's not really "Doctor Who" (Carrrie Quinlan's got that gig sewn up).
-Hopefully it rips off so many ideas from so many sources I can't be fingered for any specific theft, but the real impetus behind it is probably the comics I read in my teens, when comics seemed to be doing something amazing... when Alan Moore's "Swamp Thing" created a playground in which Peter Milligan's "Shade the Changing Man" could hang back on the benches coolly composing existential thought experiments with painted covers by Brendan McCarthy, while the more popular kids like Neil Gaiman's "Sandman" entered everything and won the gold... exactly the same impetus behind that strip I did about a slacker sent on a mission by an angel twenty years ago now I think about it.
+Of course it's not really "Doctor Who".
+(Carrrie Quinlan's got that gig sewn up.)
+Hopefully it rips off so many ideas from so many sources that I can't be fingered for any specific theft, but the real impetus is probably the comics I read in my teens, back when comics seemed to be doing something amazing, back when Alan Moore's "Swamp Thing" created a playground in which Peter Milligan's "Shade the Changing Man" could hang back on the benches coolly composing existential thought experiments with painted covers by Brendan McCarthy while the more popular kids like Gaiman's "Sandman" entered everything and won the gold - exactly the same impetus behind that strip I did about a slacker sent on a mission by an angel twenty years ago now that I think about it.
 Sorry.
 Obscure references.
 Bad.